-Eggs: People are more productive and focused if they eat an egg a day.
-Meaning you can stick to your ‘dieatary plan’ for longer.
-Eggs are filled with good fats that keep the brain alert for hours, you only need one and that’s your morning sorted.
+Eggs: People are more productive and focused if they eat an egg a day (though you can also eat nuts, flax and chia for the same benefits and less ‘unhealthy’ heart-harming fats.
+Eggs are filled with fats that keep the brain alert for hours, you only need one and that’s your morning sorted.
 Eggie Ideas.

 Dark chocolate: We all know you’ll be picking this one to start your transformation.The chemicals in dark chocolate give you a ‘fix’ and tell your brain you’ve had the best thing you’ve ever tasted, leaving no room for your biscuit tin to be opened.
 You can buy cheap dark chocolate as long as it’s at least 65% cocoa then it’s enough, The problem with this one is that you’ll have to portion yourself.
 I keep mine in my fruit and nut jar so I know “eat it carefully” and I have a handful of nuts to portion it out.

 Veggies: Oh no, I said it, everyone knows that veggies are good for us but we probably don’t eat enough.

 Fruity people, yourself included, will LOATHE veggies, except for the occasional sweetpea, corn, broccoli, carrots and anything else that’s sugary.
 Yeah, I said sugary.
 Vegetables have sugar in too!

 For people who’re not too keen on ‘savoury’ vegetables this one really is a hard one to push but I can’t stress enough how important vegetables are for you, not because they’re “healthy” but because they fill you up.
 Leaving the doors firmly shut on your snacking habits.

 You can eat a plate of vegetables and be full (90 calories) or eat one piece of fruit and be hungry (90 calories/banana).
 Which would you choose?
 I prefer being full.